Write to me: [email protected]

 And I love Poland.

-I love traveling across the country, tasting local cuisine, staying amazed by stunning sights, villages with old wooden houses, old people living simply and complying to rules of nature and I want these moments to last.
+I love traveling across the country, tasting local cuisine, staying amazed by stunning sights, villages with old wooden houses, old people living simply and complying to rules of nature.